-The smartly presented traditional frontage of The Spinnaker would draw any hungry passer-by in to Niall and Maria Edmondson’s attractive neighbourhood pub/restaurant and, once you get inside the little porch, it’s a welcome sight with its rustic nautical theme and sturdy, practical tables set up for comfortable dining - very relaxed and enjoyable for family or group meals, it really works well.
+The smartly presented traditional frontage of The Spinnaker would draw any hungry passer-by in to Niall and Maria Edmondson’s attractive neighbourhood pub/restaurant.
+And once inside the little porch it’s a welcome sight, with its rustic nautical theme and sturdy, practical tables set up for comfortable dining - very relaxed and enjoyable for family or group meals, it really works well.

-Wide ranging menus offer a lot of choice, a mix of old favourites and lots of nice options (with prices to match).
-The famous seafood chowder (€9.95) is the house speciality and you can find the recipe on their website; it comes with homemade bread and it’s a really big portion - too much for some, it would be nice to see a half portion offered at a more accessible price (and it's worth mentioning that some prices have actually been reduced recently.)
+Wide ranging menus offer plenty of choice, a mix of old favourites and other nice options.
+The famous seafood chowder (€9.95) is the house speciality and you can find the recipe on their website.
+It comes with homemade bread and it’s a really big portion - too much for some, it would be nice to see a half portion offered at a more accessible price (and it's worth mentioning that some prices have actually been reduced recently.)

 Except for the ice cream (made by Paginini in Wexford, you’ll see their ice cream cart at the door) all the desserts are homemade, and there’s a very nice children’s menu (including a junior version of those delicious lightly-battered fish & chips) and - a really lovely touch - they provide little steps in the loo so kids can reach the basins.

 With a cosy fire in winter, outdoor seating and a pleasant semi-outdoor covered area too, it’s a really nice place to be whatever the weather - and, if the pricing seems on the high side for your needs, check out their special offers.